 - a.
-Appeal Board. - 1.
-The zoning board of adjustment as established by the Borough of Union Beach shall hear and decide appeals and requests for variances from the requirements of this section. - 2.
-The zoning board of adjustment shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the local administrator in the enforcement or administration of this section. - 3.
-Those aggrieved by the decision of the zoning board of adjustment, or any taxpayer, may appeal such decision to the mayor and council, as provided for in subjection 13-5.7 of the "Land Use and Development Regulations Ordinance of the Borough of Union Beach" and from the Superior Court of New Jersey. - 4.
-In passing upon such applications, the zoning board of adjustment shall consider all technical evaluations, all relevant factors, standards specified in other sections of this section, and: - (a) The danger that materials may be swept onto other lands to the injury of others; - (b) The danger to life and property due to flooding or erosion damage;
+Appeal Board.
+(Editor's Note: The planning board as established by subsection 13-3.1 exercises the powers of the zoning board of adjustment.) - 1.
+The zoning board of adjustment planning board as established by the Borough of Union Beach shall hear and decide appeals and requests for variances from the requirements of this section. - 2.
+The zoning board of adjustment planning board shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the local administrator in the enforcement or administration of this section. - 3.
+Those aggrieved by the decision of the zoning board of adjustment planning board, or any taxpayer, may appeal such decision to the mayor and council, as provided for in subjection 13-5.7 of the "Land"

+Use and Development Regulations Ordinance of the Borough of Union Beach" and from the Superior Court of New Jersey.

-- (c) The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner; - (d) The importance of the services provided by the proposed facility to the community; - (e) The necessity to the facility of a waterfront location, where applicable; - (f) The availability of alternative locations for the proposed use which are not subject to flooding or erosion damage; - (g) The compatibility of the proposed use with existing and anticipated development; - (h) The relationship of the proposed use to the comprehensive plan and flood plain management program of that area; - (i) The safety of access to the property in times of flood for ordinary and emergency vehicles; - (j) The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters and the effects of wave action, if applicable, expected at the site; and, - (k) The costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems, and streets and bridges. - 5.
-Upon consideration of the factors of subsection 10-5.15a4 and the purposes of this section, the zoning board of adjustment may attach such conditions to the granting of variances as it deems necessary to further the purposes of this section. - 6.
+- 4. In passing upon such applications, the zoning board of adjustment planning board shall consider all technical evaluations, all relevant factors, standards specified in other sections of this section, and: - (a) The danger that materials may be swept onto other lands to the injury of others; - (b) The danger to life and property due to flooding or erosion damage; - (c) The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner; - (d) The importance of the services provided by the proposed facility to the community; - (e) The necessity to the facility of a waterfront location, where applicable; - (f) The availability of alternative locations for the proposed use which are not subject to flooding or erosion damage; - (g) The compatibility of the proposed use with existing and anticipated development; - (h) The relationship of the proposed use to the comprehensive plan and flood plain management program of that area; - (i) The safety of access to the property in times of flood for ordinary and emergency vehicles; - (j) The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters and the effects of wave action, if applicable, expected at the site; and, - (k) The costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems, and streets and bridges. - 5.
+Upon consideration of the factors of subsection 10-5.15a,4 and the purposes of this section, the zoning board of adjustment planning b.
+Conditions for Variances.

+- board may attach such conditions to the granting of variances as it deems necessary to further the purposes of this section. - 6.
 The local administrator shall maintain the records of all appeal actions, including technical information, and report any variances to the Federal Insurance Administration upon request.